Things to do in Bukittinggi, Sumatra

 Complimentary breakfast included several options from the actual menu including my beloved oatmeal, a rare find in Indonesia!
-Although the room was rather small, it came with a private bathroom (with really strong water pressure) and an a/c unit.
+Although the room was rather small, it included private bathroom (with really strong water pressure) and an a/c unit.
 A water dispenser was located just outside it.
 The place can be noisy when the bar is busy, but that is not very frequent!

 The area around Bukittinggi is spectacular!

 We ate most of our meals at the popular De Kock, the same café we were staying in, simply because the food was delicious!
 The café serves western and Indonesian meals and the stuffed baked potatoes topped with steak and cheese are the best!